PeacocksFly/PIC18-Projects-Repository/README.md

 5. DC Motor Control - Speed Control.
 The project is about controlling the speed of a DC motor using the PWM function available on PIC18F45K22.
 The duty cycle is modified by steps of 10%.
 The initial duty cycle is equal to 50%.
 Once the speed steady the duty cycle is first increased by 20%, then by 30% to reach a full duty cycle.
 It is then decreased by 60% and finally by 40% so the motor stops.
 The push buttons to change the speed triggers interrupts on pin RB0 and RB1. https://youtu.be/Hhr3xz5ib34

 6. Chasing Leds.
 Eight leds are connected to PORT C. The leds turn on alternately with one second delay interval.
 The leds are connected in current sourcing mode.
 The forward voltage/current are respectively equal to 2.2V and 10mA so the resistor was set to 280 ohms. https://youtu.be/jF1YvoOWvl0

+7. Random Flashing Leds.
+Eight leds are connected to PORT C. An integer is generated between 1 and 255 every second.
+Leds are turned on o indicate this number in binary.